pnnl/tesp/examples/analysis/glm_dsot/README.md

         cat *.log | grep -i err
         cat */*.log | grep -i err

+ - Find all the errors and which files they belong to:

+        grep -iHr "Error" .

+- To search for other errors:

+        grep -i erro *

 - Check processes with `htop`.

    - If very little computing power is being used, likely no runs are active.
 This also shows each process.
 Can be sorted by user, time, CPU%, etc.